ZerdBG3/RAW/Features.md

 * Rogue:
   - Level 1: Sneak Attack is a toggable passive which works on any weapon attack you hit in the turn (including offhand attacks), still obeying to the Sneak Attack rules
   - Level 2: Cunning Action gives Hide and Disengage (besides Dash) as bonus actions as well
+  - Level 3 (Thief): Fast Hands no longer provides an extra Bonus Action - instead, receives Help as a Bonus Action
   - Level 3 (Thief): Second-Story Work now replaces Jump for a Dexterity-based version
 * Wizard:
   - Level 1 (Abjuration School): Arcane Ward subsequent abjuration casts after the first of the day provides the correct `2*Spell Level THP`